 STILL TRACEABLE, JUST A MATTER OF HOW DIFFICULT.

-With all the above measures, tracing will surely become very difficult… But even if it is virtually impossible, that does not mean one can just disappear into thin air – Creeps who are smart and determined enough can still find cracks and clues somewhere.
+With all the above measures, tracing will surely become very difficult… But even if it is virtually impossible, that does not mean one can just disappear into thin air.
+Creeps who are smart and determined enough can still find cracks and clues somewhere.

-So yep, to you guys who are thinking of abusing the anonymity to do bad things, think twice.
-Even the VPN services keep connection logs and they will release it when the law knocks hard enough – This is to prevent terrorists from abusing the services.
+So yep, to you guys who are thinking of abusing anonymity to do bad things, think twice.
+Even the VPN services keep connection logs and they will release them when the law knocks hard enough – This is to prevent terrorists from abusing the services.
 To you good whistleblowers, you have bought yourself some time to run and disappear.

 LINKS & REFERENCES